SD2E/reactors-etl/reactors/lcms-pyquant/README.md

 ![Alt Image Text](./ETLProteomics.bmp "lcms-pyquant Processing Pipeline")

+Note: Currently the Proteowizard and ProteomeDiscover are not done on TACC -- Ginkgo has been providing those runs for us.
+ProteomeDiscoverer may be replaced with X!Tandem in the near future.

 ## Running the Container
 To run the container, you will need msf and its associated mzml file to be in the same directory.
 Go to the lcms-pyquant-job.json file and you will see an example that looks like this: